ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.java.markdown

 doesn't contain the requested values, they are retrieved from the documents themselves.

-This behavior can be configured using the `Projection` option, which takes a `ProjectionBehavior`:
+This behavior can be configured using the `projection` option, which takes a `ProjectionBehavior`:

 {CODE:java projectionbehavior@ClientApi\Session\Querying\HowToCustomize.java /}